Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 Where Is God Right Now?

 All of these reactions are normal.
-What you’re experiencing is grief.
+What you’re experiencing is grief and loss.
 Grief is the pain we encounter when we lose something.

 For many, it’s not only the lost health that causes grief.
 You may also feel like you’re missing out on your loved one’s lives like Marissa fears she is with her boys.